opensearch-project/documentation-website/_dashboards/dashboard/index.md

 5. From the **Add panels** window, choose **Create new** and **Visualization**.
 This is a shortcut for creating a dashboard and a visualization in one flow.
 Alternatively, you can use the **Visualize** application to create visualizations and then add them to the dashboard.
 6. From the **New Visualization** window, choose **[eCommerce] Average Sold Quantity**.
 The donut chart is added to the dashboard.

-You've created a basic dashboard like the following, which you'll continue using throughout this tutorial.
+You've created a basic dashboard with a single panel like the following, which you'll continue using throughout this tutorial.

 ![Creating a basic dashboard]({{site.url}}{{site.baseurl}}/images/dashboards/dashboard-basic.png)